Strategies and skills of Jeopardy! champions: Wagering strategies

 Most contestants have played in a manner that prioritized winning the game and returning to play again, rather than maximizing the dollar value of their winnings.
 Arthur Chu and Keith Williams used this strategy.
 Chu used game theory to guide his betting: "Chu's goal wasn't to win the most money per day.
 Rather, he used game theory to give himself the highest probability of being able to return to the show the next day to play again."
 Alex Jacob and James Holzhauer, both of whom came from gambling backgrounds, were outliers: both made extremely aggressive Daily Double wagers (and to lesser extent on Final Jeopardy! wagers) that risked a game loss, but offered huge monetary gains if successful.
-Jennings credited the adoption of the high-risk strategy for his victory over Holzhauer in The Greatest of All Time.
+Jennings credited the adoption of the high-risk strategy for his victory over Holzhauer & Rutter in The Greatest of All Time.

 Many general and specific betting strategies have been described by fans who study the game and discover how contestants use them.

 Various researchers have studied Final Jeopardy! wagering strategies.
 If the leader's score is more than twice the second place contestant's score (a situation known as a "runaway game"), the leader can guarantee victory by making a sufficiently small wager.
 Otherwise, according to Jeopardy!
 College Champion Keith Williams, the leader usually wagers in a way that they will end up with a dollar more than twice the second place contestant's score, guaranteeing a win with a correct response.
 Writing about Jeopardy! wagering in the 1990s, Gilbert and Hatcher said that "most players wager aggressively".

 A Swedish study has found factors that tend to favor men.
 When betting on Daily Double clues, men tend to bet more than women, even though men and women tend to answer correctly at nearly the same rate.
 Men also tend to answer correctly more often "when playing against only other men".

 Preparation

-Champions use Wikipedia's wikilinks to learn quickly; read as much as they can, especially children's books; watch reruns of Jeopardy!; scout other winners and adjust playing tactics accordingly; overlearn; and self-test by taking the practice test often.
+To prepare for the game, Champions have used Wikipedia's wikilinks to learn quickly; read as much as they can, especially children's books; watched reruns of Jeopardy!; scouted other winners and adjusted playing tactics accordingly; overlearned; and self-tested by taking the practice test often.
 A disproportionate number of Jeopardy! champions studied mathematics or computer science in college; Armando Fox, a computer science professor and former contestant on Win Ben Stein's Money, and J. P. Allen, a former Professor's Tournament contestant, postulated that STEM fields tend to draw people with analytical skills and the ability to catalog information, making them well-suited for games and quiz shows.
 Allen and Fox also noted that a background in liberal arts can also broaden a contestant's repertoire of knowledge, and that the two longest-running contestants, Jennings and Schneider, had backgrounds in both.
 A large number of contestants, and the majority of Teen Tournament and College Tournament contestants, competed in quiz bowls in high school, particularly the National Academic Quiz Tournaments, which Jennings described as a de facto minor league for Jeopardy! and other game shows.